Teri Rofkar

 Teri Rofkar, or Chas' Koowu Tla'a (1956–2016), was a Tlingit weaver and educator from Sitka, Alaska.
 She specialized in Ravenstail (Raven's Tail) designs and spruce root baskets.

 Rofkar was born on September 27, 1956 in San Rafael, California and grew up in Pelican and Anchorage, Alaska.
 In 1976 she moved to Sitka, Alaska, the town her grandmother was born in, raising three children with her husband Denny Rofkar.
-She died on December 2, 2016 at age 60.
+She died on December 2, 2016, at age 60.

-Rofkar learned weaving from her grandmother Eliza Monk, as well as Delores Churchill (Haida), Ernestine Hanlon-Abel (Tlingit) and Cheryl Samuel.
+Rofkar learned weaving from her grandmother Eliza Mork, as well as Delores Churchill (Haida), Ernestine Hanlon-Abel (Tlingit) and Cheryl Samuel.
 She began her professional career as a weaver in 1986.
 She wove the first Tlingit robe made completely from mountain goat wool in more than two hundred years, but also worked with contemporary materials and technology.

 Methods of weaving

 Rofkar specialized in twinning, a method of weaving, and a 6,000 year old practice.
 This method employed freehand looming, a long, continuous process that involves creating baskets and ceremonial robes from the roots of spruce trees.